avl/noatun/docs/book.md

     distributed_db.add_message(WarehouseEvent::Add(43)).await.unwrap();
     distributed_db.add_message(WarehouseEvent::Remove(1)).await.unwrap();

-    distributed_db.with_root(|root|{
-        // The current quantity in the database should now be 42. assert_eq!(*root.quantity, 42);
+    // As an example, read from the database distributed_db.with_root(|root|{
+        // This will print 42 (unless another node managed to connect
+        // and inserted more messages):
+        println!("Quantity: {}", root.quantity);
     });

     // ... run application.